 - The location of valuable intellectual property

-Understanding your security needs and risks will help you design a security camera monitoring system that addresses your individual needs.
+Understanding your security needs and risks will help you design a security camera monitoring system that best protects your property.
+See our complete guide on choosing the right system.

 Understand Basic Security Camera Capabilities

-Before you set up a security system, understand the capabilities of the security cameras you choose.
-Consider factors like the camera lens size, the viewing angle, the storage capacity provided with the recorder, night vision capabilities, vandal proof or weatherproof capabilities, video resolution and of ease of installation and use.
+Before you set up a CCTV monitoring system, understand the capabilities of the security cameras you choose.
+Consider factors like the camera lens size, the viewing angle, the storage capacity provided with the recorder, night vision capabilities, vandal-proof or weatherproof capabilities, video resolution, and ease of installation and use.

 Remote Security Monitoring